ModlessBuild/esp32-flight-controller/README.md

 controller or a rocket flight computer, selected by a boot-time firmware flag.
 Shared sensor fusion and logging stack; separate control law per mode.

-Built as a first-year Electrical Engineering student project at University College Dublin, targeting UCD UAV, FormulaUCD, and EuRocketry Ireland.

 ## Why this project